The American Institute of Certified Public Accountants (AICPA) published perhaps the most comprehensive definition of accounting:

 For the purpose of interpreting and explaining the accounts, a number of tools or techniques can be utilized.

 Need for Accounting

-The expenses which are incurred to run a business and the income which is earned is recorded in accounting.
-Accounting converts business transactions in money terms, classifies and records transactions in books of accounts and summarises the transactions so as to exhibit profit earned (or loss sustained) during a period.
-It also shows financial position (in terms of asset liabilities and proprietor’s interest) at the end of the period.
+The expenses incurred to run a business and the income earned is recorded in accounting.
+Accounting converts business transactions in money terms, classifies and records transactions in the books of accounts, and summarizes transactions.

+This shows the profit earned (or loss sustained) during a period.
+It also shows the company’s financial position (in terms of assets, liabilities, and proprietor’s interest) at the end of the period.

-Without accounting, a business cannot know how much amount has been spent, why it has been spent and which results have been achieved in the form of earnings made through increasing these expenses.
+Without accounting, a business cannot identify how much has been spent, why it has been spent, and what results have been achieved in the form of earnings made through increasing these expenses.

 Accounting, therefore, serves as the eyes and ears of a company.
 With accounting information, businesses can evaluate the direction they are heading in and, accordingly, determine whether the journey will lead to a happy or sad end.